 An IRA can only be set up in the name of one person.
 Spouses cannot share a single IRA through joint ownership, and you can't transfer an IRA directly to your spouse.
 The only way you can give IRA assets to someone else outside of divorce or death is by withdrawing money from your account.

 You can't transfer the account itself.
 Withdrawals from IRAs may be subject to income tax and if you take money out before age 59 1/2, you may face a 10 percent early withdrawal penalty.

 Transfers Due to Divorce

 According to the IRS, the transfer of an IRA to a spouse is possible in the case of divorce or legal separation.
 A decree of divorce or separate maintenance made by a court may involve the transfer of interest in an IRA from one spouse to another.
 When this occurs, the spouse receiving the IRA can take ownership of the account by transferring money into a new or existing IRA or changing the name on the account.

 Transfers After Death

 If you pass away before you take all the money out of your IRA, your account passes to the account's beneficiary.
 You can designate a beneficiary for an IRA when you first open it and you can change your beneficiaries at any time.
-A spouse named as a beneficiary can treat an inherited account as a personal account by changing the name on the account or transferring money into a new or existing IRA.
+A spouse named as a beneficiary can treat an inherited account as a personal account by changing the name on the account or transferring the money from the inherited account into a new or existing IRA.

 Gregory Hamel has been a writer since September 2008 and has also authored three novels.
 He has a Bachelor of Arts in economics from St. Olaf College.
 Hamel maintains a blog focused on massive open online courses and computer programming.